Magenta Therapeutics Inc. (MGTA)'s Financial Results Comparing With Cyanotech Corporation (NASDAQ:CYAN) | New Business Observer

 |0.00

-Magenta Therapeutics Inc. has a 63.77% upside potential and a consensus target price of $16.
+Magenta Therapeutics Inc.’s upside potential is 55.04% at a $16 consensus target price.

-Institutional investors owned 85.4% of Magenta Therapeutics Inc. shares and 27.6% of Cyanotech Corporation shares.
-Insiders owned 2.2% of Magenta Therapeutics Inc. shares.
-Competitively, 2.7% are Cyanotech Corporation’s share owned by insiders.
+Magenta Therapeutics Inc. and Cyanotech Corporation has shares held by institutional investors as follows: 85.4% and 27.6%.
+Magenta Therapeutics Inc.’s share held by insiders are 2.2%.
+Competitively, 2.7% are Cyanotech Corporation’s share held by insiders.

 Performance